gBoole01/symfony-countries-rest-api/README.md

 # Symfony Countries REST API

-Simple API that exposes public routes to provide data about Countries of the World.
+Simple REST API that uses Symfony and API Platform to provide data about Countries of the World.

 ## Usage